 This marvelous area is an on-going project with additions made often.

 The G Scale Model Trains run seasonally during our open season: Labor Day weekend through Thanksgiving weekend; and the first weekend in March through July 4th weekend.
+The G-scale model trains do not run during rain.
 If you are in the DFW area, it's worth the trip to come see Clark Gardens G Scale Model Trains!

 The Historic Tree Trail at Clark Gardens is one of the largest in the United States.
 It is home to 86 historic trees, ranging from a Weeping Willow which shaded Napoléon's grave site, to the Berkeley Plantation, the ancestral home of all Americans, Sycamore, to a tree from Graceland, Elvis Presley's home.
 Each tree is identified and there lovely informational signs along the trail that tell you more about the trees and their history.

 Learn more about the Historic Tree Trail at Clark Gardens...